Greg-T8/LearningKubernetes/books/kubernetes_enterprise_guide/notes.md

-kubectl get csinodes                      # Check the status of the CSI (Container Storage Interface) nodes kubectl describe csinode <node-name>      # Get detailed information about a specific CSI node kubectl get csidrivers                    # List all CSI drivers in the cluster
+kubectl get csinodes                      # Check the status of the CSI (Container Storage Interface) nodes kubectl describe csinode <node-name>      # Get detailed information about a specific CSI node kubectl get csidrivers                    # List all CSI drivers in the cluster kubectl get storageclasses                # List all storage classes in the cluster

 # KinD commands
 kind get clusters